rsa17826/vex-plus-plus/readme.md

   - scalable
   - **settings**:
     - **buttonId**: unique identifier for a set of buttons that can be used to deactivate this.
+- **targeting laser**: when the player is in range the laser will apply heat, more heat is applied if the player is closer. when the player is in water heat will dissipate faster.

+  - **settings**: